FlaxEngine/FlaxDocs/manual/input/input-settings.md

 2. Right-click and select option **New -> Settings**, specify the asset name (eg. *Input Settings*) and hit *Enter*
    <br>![Tutorial](media/new-settings.jpg)

-3. Choose option **Input Settings** and press **Create** button
+3. Choose option **Input Settings** and press the **Create** button
    <br>![Tutorial](media/input-settings-new.jpg)

-4. Double-click on an asset to open it and edit
+4. Double-click on an asset to open and edit it.
    <br>![Tutorial](media/empty-input-settings.jpg)

 ## Use input settings

 You can create as many input settings as you want (even special versions per platform) but only one can be used during game building.
 Use **Game Settings** asset (always located in `Content/GameSettings.json`) to link the input options.
-If your game is using more advanced confgiuration you can edit the game settings from code in your build script (use [GameSettings.Load](https://docs.flaxengine.com/api/FlaxEditor.Content.Settings.GameSettings.html#FlaxEditor_Content_Settings_GameSettings_Load) and [GameSettings.Save](https://docs.flaxengine.com/api/FlaxEditor.Content.Settings.GameSettings.html#FlaxEditor_Content_Settings_GameSettings_Save__1___0_) from C# API).
+If your game is using a more advanced configuration, you can edit the game settings from code in your build script (use [GameSettings.Load](https://docs.flaxengine.com/api/FlaxEditor.Content.Settings.GameSettings.html#FlaxEditor_Content_Settings_GameSettings_Load) and [GameSettings.Save](https://docs.flaxengine.com/api/FlaxEditor.Content.Settings.GameSettings.html#FlaxEditor_Content_Settings_GameSettings_Save__1___0_) from C# API).

 ![Use Input Settings](media/use-input-settings.jpg)